LAP-Band Surgery

 $10,000 to $30,000

-The cost for lap-band surgery ranges from $10,000 to $30,000, with the average cost being around $15,000.
-There are several factors that can influence the cost of surgery:
+The average cost for Lap-Band surgery ranges from $10,000 to $30,000.
+There are several factors that can influence the overall cost, such as:

-2. Hospital or Surgical Facility Fees: The fees charged by the hospital or surgical facility for the use of their operating room, equipment, and nursing staff can contribute to the total cost of lap band surgery.
+• Hospital Fees: Fees usually charged by the hospital or surgical facility for the use of their operating room, equipment, and staff.

-8. Insurance Coverage: Insurance coverage can significantly impact the cost of lap band surgery.
-Some insurance plans may cover a portion or all of the surgery if specific criteria are met, while others may require the patient to bear the full cost.
-It’s recommended that you consult with your insurance provider to understand the coverage and any out-of-pocket expenses associated with the procedure.
+• Insurance: Insurance can have a major impact the cost of surgery.
+Some insurance plans may cover a portion or all of the procedure if specific criteria are met.
+Contact your insurance provider directly to understand your coverage and any out-of-pocket expenses.

 Are you a candidate?

-1. Body Mass Index (BMI): Candidates for lap band surgery often have a BMI of 40 or higher, or a BMI of 35-39.9 with obesity-related health conditions such as diabetes, high blood pressure, or sleep apnea.
+1. Body Mass Index (BMI): Candidates often have a BMI of 40 or higher, or a BMI of 35-39.9 with obesity-related health conditions such as diabetes, high blood pressure, or sleep apnea.
 BMI is a measure of body fat based on height and weight.

-3. Failed Attempts at Non-Surgical Weight Loss: Candidates for lap band surgery have typically tried and failed to achieve significant weight loss through non-surgical methods such as dieting, exercise, and behavioral therapy.
+3. Failed Attempts at Non-Surgical Weight Loss: Candidates have typically tried and failed to achieve significant weight loss through non-surgical methods such as dieting, exercise, and behavioral therapy.

-4. Age and Health Status: Lap band surgery is generally recommended for individuals between the ages of 18 and 60, although this can vary depending on the specific circumstances.
+4. Age and Health Status: Surgery is generally recommended for individuals between the ages of 18 and 60, although this can vary depending on the specific circumstances.
 Candidates should be in generally good health, without significant medical conditions that could increase the risks associated with surgery.

 5. Psychological Evaluation: A psychological evaluation is often conducted to assess a candidate’s mental and emotional readiness for the procedure.
 Candidates should have realistic expectations, understand the risks and benefits, and have adequate support systems in place.

-Individuals interested in lap band surgery should consult with a qualified bariatric surgeon to discuss their specific circumstances and determine if they are a good candidate for the procedure.
+Individuals interested in Lap-Band surgery should set up a consultation with a qualified bariatric surgeon to discuss their specific circumstances and determine if they are a good candidate for the procedure.

 During the procedure, a surgeon makes a small incision and then inserts a thin tube with a light and camera on the end of it that is called a laparoscope.
 This tool is used to properly position the band.